-As a service to the Christian community, WSC occasionally offers a Listener's Pass to select courses that enables an individual to attend for a reduced (non-refundable) audit fee.
-The Listener's Pass is limited to courses selected before each academic term.
+As a service to the Christian community and WSC alumni and spouses, WSC offers a Listener's Pass for most courses that enables an individual to attend for a reduced (non-refundable) listener fee.
+Spouses of current full-time students may obtain a Listener's Pass free of charge.
+WSC alumni may also obtain a Listener's Pass free of charge.
 Students granted a Listener's Pass must meet all requirements and observe all policies stipulated for the Audit Program.